highgate cemetery london tour

 highgate cemetery london, west side, circle of lebanon

-The Circle of Lebanon Built Around Ancient Cedar Tree
+The Circle of Lebanon Built Around an Ancient Cedar Tree

 highgate cemetery london, west side, tom sayers